 Crown Crafts Acquires Manhattan Toy, a Leading Creator of Developmental Toys for Early Childhood

-Acquisition expands and complements Crown Crafts’ toy offerings, customer base and international business

-/EIN News/ -- GONZALES, La., March 20, 2023 (GLOBE NEWSWIRE) -- Crown Crafts, Inc. (NASDAQ-CM: CRWS) (the “Company”) today announced that it has acquired Manhattan Group, LLC, doing business as Manhattan Toy, and its wholly owned subsidiary Manhattan Toy Europe.
-The acquisition expands Crown Crafts’ presence in the growing category of developmental toys for infants and toddlers.
-Manhattan Toy’s product offerings of plush, dolls and wooden toys will complement Crown Crafts’ existing line of Sassy toys.
+GONZALES, La., March 20, 2023 (GLOBE NEWSWIRE) -- Crown Crafts, Inc. CRWS (the "Company") today announced that it has acquired Manhattan Group, LLC, doing business as Manhattan Toy, and its wholly owned subsidiary Manhattan Toy Europe.
+The acquisition expands Crown Crafts' presence in the growing category of developmental toys for infants and toddlers.
+Manhattan Toy's product offerings of plush, dolls and wooden toys will complement Crown Crafts' existing line of Sassy toys.

 "The developmental toy category represents a tremendous growth opportunity as parents of young children turn away from electronics and toward more physical toys that bring joy, imagination and creativity to play," said Olivia W. Elliott, President and Chief Executive Officer of Crown Crafts.
 "Manhattan Toy adds new and exciting products to our portfolio, expands our customer base and opens up new distribution channels, including international expansion.
 We are greatly impressed with Manhattan Toy's operations and its excellent design team, and welcome them to the Crown Crafts team."